udayakumar-s/ej2-angular-docs/ej2-angular/maps/localization.md

 # Localization in Angular Maps component

-The localization library allows localizing the default text content of the Maps control.
-The Maps control has the static text of some features such as tooltip of zoom toolbar, and that can be changed to any other culture(Arabic, Deutsch, French, etc) by defining the locale value and translation object.
+The localization library allows localizing the default text content of the Maps component.
+The Maps component has the static text of some features such as tooltip of zoom toolbar, and that can be changed to any other culture(Arabic, Deutsch, French, etc) by defining the locale value and translation object.

 <!-- markdownlint-disable MD033 -->
 <!-- markdownlint-disable MD010 -->